imarranz/data-science-library-hub/README.md

 # Data Science Library Hub

-Welcome to the Data Science Libraries Hub, a curated collection of the most pivotal and innovative tools in the Pyhton data science ecosystem.
+Welcome to the **Data Science Library Hub**, a curated collection of the most pivotal and innovative tools in the Pyhton Data Science ecosystem.
 My aim is to serve as a comprehensive resource for data scientists, analysts, and enthusiasts.

 This repository is a roadmap to the vast landscape of Python libraries that drive analysis, insights, and machine learning.
-From data manipulation with [Pandas](https://github.com/pandas-dev/pandas) and [NumPy](https://github.com/numpy/numpy) to creating sophisticated models with [Scikit-learn](https://github.com/scikit-learn/scikit-learn), and visualizations with [MatplotLib](https://github.com/matplotlib/matplotlib) and [Seaborn](https://github.com/mwaskom/seaborn) - these tools form the core of day-to-day data science work.
+From data manipulation with [Pandas](https://github.com/pandas-dev/pandas) and [NumPy](https://github.com/numpy/numpy) to creating sophisticated models with [Scikit-learn](https://github.com/scikit-learn/scikit-learn), and visualizations with [MatplotLib](https://github.com/matplotlib/matplotlib) and [Seaborn](https://github.com/mwaskom/seaborn) - these tools form the core of day-to-day Data Science work.

-Here, you'll also discover libraries that are pushing the boundaries, whether through elegant solutions for complex problems or by introducing new paradigms altogether.
-Libraries like [Altair](https://github.com/altair-viz/altair) for declarative visualizations, [PyCaret](https://github.com/pycaret/pycaret) for automating machine learning workflows (as [MLflow](https://github.com/mlflow/mlflow)), and [Pingouin](https://github.com/raphaelvallat/pingouin) for advanced statistical analysis show the exciting direction of our field.
+Here, you will also discover libraries that are pushing the boundaries, whether through elegant solutions for complex problems or by introducing new paradigms altogether.
+Libraries like [Altair](https://github.com/altair-viz/altair) for declarative visualizations, [PyCaret](https://github.com/pycaret/pycaret) for automating machine learning workflows like [MLflow](https://github.com/mlflow/mlflow)), and [Pingouin](https://github.com/raphaelvallat/pingouin) for advanced statistical analysis show the exciting direction of our field.

 Each library is listed with its description, GitHub link, and tags for easy navigation and reference.

 ## List of Libraries

-In the realm of data science libraries, each tool often possesses a unique set of capabilities, potentially spanning multiple functional areas.
+In the realm of Data Science libraries, each tool often possesses a unique set of capabilities, potentially spanning multiple functional areas.
 To simplify categorization, we have grouped these libraries into five distinct tags, acknowledging that some libraries could fit into more than one category.

   * **Data Manipulation**: This category encompasses libraries that are integral to processing and transforming data.
 They are the backbone of data analysis, offering functionalities for sorting, filtering, and summarizing data.